Thalassicus/civup/README.txt

 6. Commit your changes in the app, then sync.
 7. Open your forked copy of the project webpage.
 8. Click the "pull request" button.
+9. Fill out your pull request.
+10. A project leader will later merge your changes into the root project.